 Trump names Republican Party Chairman Reince Priebus chief of staff

-Donald Trump named Republican National Committee Chairman Reince Priebus his chief of staff Sunday, placing one of his loyal Republican advisers in one of the most powerful positions in the White House, according to U.S. media.
+U.S. President-elect Donald Trump named Republican National Committee Chairman Reince Priebus as his chief of staff Sunday, placing a loyal Republican adviser in one of the most powerful positions in the White House, according to U.S. media reports.

+Priebus, who supported Trump throughout the election campaign, has close ties with House Speaker Paul Ryan and the congressional leadership and is expected to help a president-elect with no political experience get his policies through Congress.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.